 There's also a 1.5-litre turbodiesel engine with peak outputs of 74 kW and 205 Nm on offer with a claimed fuel consumption figure of 4.6 L/100 km.
 This engine is offered in Ambiente trim and is mated to a 5-speed manual transmission.

 What’s it like to drive?

-Our launch route started at Lisbon Airport behind the wheel of the SA-bound 92 kW /170 Nm, 1.0-litre Titanium automatic derivative.
+We drove the facelifted EcoSport in Portugal late last year and our launch route started at Lisbon Airport behind the wheel of the SA-bound 92 kW /170 Nm, 1.0-litre Titanium automatic derivative.
 We found the engine offered just enough grunt for the average commute without feeling underpowered.
 It’s quite refined with minimal engine noise under normal driving conditions.
 However, if you mash the throttle pedal to extract more power, it becomes a bit more vocal (but it’s still mostly quite civilised).

 The 6-speed automatic transmission seemed to be well matched with this engine and its shifts were relatively smooth and unobtrusive.
 Manual shift paddles behind the steering wheel allowed for further manipulation of the 3-pot’s performance.
 The steering is nicely weighted and communicative with good response to inputs.

-The engine/transmission combination prefers a measured driving style to achieve the best driving experience; however, we were surprised to see an fuel consumption readout of around 9.9 L/100 km, which was somewhat disappointing considering that we weren’t thrashing the engine.
+The engine/transmission combination prefers a measured driving style to achieve the best driving experience; however, we were surprised to see a fuel consumption readout of around 9.9 L/100 km, which was somewhat disappointing considering that we weren’t thrashing the engine.
 Isn’t the point of a downsized engine to deliver better fuel economy?

 We also sampled the new 6-speed manual transmission in the 1.5 EcoBlue diesel ST-Line (not coming to SA) and you will be happy to know that it’s an excellent gearbox with a solid, positive gear action.